 In the past, such plants may have been removed by stacking and burning them.
 However, under present conditions, burn permits are hard to come by.
 Landfill disposal is another option, but transporting seed-bearing plants may spread the seeds, making the problem worse instead of better.
 Deep burial of plant material...

 - Author: Chuck Ingels

-- Author: Robert M. Timm
+- Author: David Robert Haviland

-[From the October 2013 issue of the UC IPM Retail Nursery & Garden Center News]
+[From the July 2014 issue of the UC IPM Retail Nursery & Garden Center News]